History of the Jews in Egypt: Ptolemaic and Roman periods

+Late Roman and Byzantine periods

+By the late third century, there is substantial evidence of established Jewish communities in Egypt.
+A papyrus from Oxyrhynchus, dated to 291 CE, confirms the existence of an active synagogue and identifies one of its officials as having come from Palestine.
+This period likely saw an increase in immigration from Syria Palaestina, as indicated by the rising number of inscriptions, letters, legal documents, liturgical poetry, and magical texts in Hebrew and Aramaic from the fourth and fifth centuries.

 The greatest blow Alexandrian Jews received was during the Byzantine Empire rule and the rise of a new state religion: Christianity.
 There was an expulsion of a large amount of Jews from Alexandria (the so-called "Alexandria Expulsion") in 414 or 415 CE by Saint Cyril, following a number of controversies, including threats from Cyril and supposedly (according to Christian historian Socrates Scholasticus) a Jewish-led massacre in response.
 Later violence took on a decidedly anti-Semitic context with calls for ethnic cleansing.
 Before that time, state/religious-sanctioned claims of a Jewish pariah were not common.
 In The History of the Decline and Fall of the Roman Empire, Edward Gibbon describes the Alexandria pogrom:

 Without any legal sentence, without any royal mandate, the patriarch (Saint Cyril), at the dawn of day, led a seditious multitude to the attack of the synagogues.
 Unarmed and unprepared, the Jews were incapable of resistance; their houses of prayer were leveled with the ground, and the episcopal warrior, after rewarding his troops with the plunder of their goods, expelled from the city the remnant of the unbelieving nation.

 Some authors estimate that around 100 thousand Jews were expelled from the city.
 The expulsion then continued in the nearby regions of Egypt and Palestine followed by a forced Christianization of the Jews.